Political campaign: Strategies

 Traditional ground campaigning and voter contacts remain the most effective strategies.
 Some research suggests that knocking on doors can increase turnout by as much as 10% and phone calls by as much as 4%.
 One study suggests that lawn signs increase vote share by 1.7 percentage points.
 A review of more than 200 get-out-the-vote experiments finds that the most effective tactics are personal: Door-to-door canvassing increases turnout by an average of about 2.5 percentage points; volunteer phone calls raise it by about 1.9 points, compared to 1.0 points for calls from commercial phone banks; automated phone messages are ineffective.
 Using out-of-state volunteers for canvassing is less effective in increasing turnout than using local and trained volunteers.

+There are many different types of strategies that are also used during these campaigns that target certain people and try to win them over. people are also paid to help get candidates to vote for a certain side.
+In the book Campaigns and Elections, author John Sides says, "Campaigns involve a variety of actors.
+More visible are the candidates themselves.
+Their strategic choices involve every facet of a campaign: whether to run in the first place, what issues to emphasize, what specific messages or themes to discuss, which kinds of media to use, and which citizens to target."

 According to political scientists Donald Green and Alan Gerber, it costs $31 to produce a vote going door to door, $91-$137 to produce a vote by sending out direct mailers, $47 per vote from leafletting, $58-$125 per vote from commercial phone banking, and $20-$35 per vote from voluntary phone banking.
 A 2018 study in the American Economic Review found that door-to-door canvassing on behalf of the Francois Hollande campaign in the 2012 French presidential election "did not affect turnout, but increased Hollande's vote share in the first round and accounted for one fourth of his victory margin in the second.
 Visits' impact persisted in later elections, suggesting a lasting persuasion effect."
 According to a 2018 study, repeated get-out-the-vote phone calls had diminishing effects but each additional phone call increased the probability to vote by 0.6-1.0 percentage points.
 Another 2018 study found that "party leaflets boost turnout by 4.3 percentage points while canvassing has a small additional effect (0.6 percentage points)" in a United Kingdom election.